-This standard 3-Pin Male XLR is for connecting to your recording console, a front of house mixer or the monitor board. cable length is rarely an issue and fine up to 100 feet or more as the signal produced at the direct out is a balanced signal.
-The level is determined by the LEVEL Control here in the CabClone section and the setting of the MASTER controls on the channels.
+DIRECT OUT: This standard 3-Pin Male XLR is for connecting to your Recording Console, a Front Of House Mixer or the Monitor Board.
+Cable length is usually fine up to 75 Feet or so as it sends a Balanced Signal.
+The Level is determined by the LEVEL Control here in the CabClone section and the setting of the MASTER controls on the Channels.

-NOTE: It is always a good practice to zero out the channel and Master faders on the destination console and/or Interface, as well as the LEVEL on the CabClone IR section of your Badlander, BEFORE connecting the cable to the DIRECT OUT.
+NOTE: It is always a good practice to zero out the Channel and Master Faders on the destination Console and/or Interface, as well as the LEVEL on the CabClone IR section of your Badlander, BEFORE connecting the cable to the DIRECT OUT.
 This routine will help avoid unwanted (hot) signals accidentally sent during hook up from damaging your ears and those of others, monitor speakers, etc.

-GND/LIFT: A mini toggle ground switch is provided which can lift the circuit ground from the chassis ground.
-This "ground float" switch can be helpful in eliminating some ground loops caused by different references to ground between consoles and the CabClone IR circuitry.
+GND/LIFT: A mini toggle Ground switch is provided which can lift the circuit Ground from the chassis Ground.
+This "Ground float" switch can be helpful in eliminating some Ground loops caused by different references to Ground between Consoles and the CabClone IR circuitry.

-Always start with the unit set to the GND (GROUND/upper) position when connecting the unit to a console.
-If you experience noise in the form of hum or buzz, you can try the LIFT (lower) position to see if perhaps the noise you are experiencing is caused from a different ground reference between the console and the CabClone IR/ amplifier.
-The switch does not always cure the noise problems associated with these differences in ground, but it is often effective and a welcomed feature when you're anxious to get rolling in the studio or do a timely sound check at a gig.
+Always start with the unit set to the GND (GROUND/upper) position when connecting the unit to a Console.
+If you experience noise in the form of hum or buzz, you can try the LIFT (lower) position to see if perhaps the noise you are experiencing is caused from a different Ground reference between the Console and the CabClone IR/amplifier.
+The switch does not always cure the noise problems associated with these differences in Ground, but it is often effective and a welcomed feature when you're anxious to get rolling in the Studio or do a timely Sound Check at a gig.

-CAB SELECT: These two 8-position Rotary controls select the cabinet IRs you will trigger in each of the Badlander channels when connected to the DIRECT OUT and/or the HEADPHONE output.
+CAB SELECT: These two 8-position Rotary controls select the Cabinet IRs you will trigger in each of the Badlander Channels when connected to the DIRECT OUT and/or the HEADPHONE Output.

-Having separate rotary controls for each channel allows you to set the channels differently and optimize each channel's gain region, sound style and response with a cabinet best suited to what you've dialed up with the Mode Select, GAIN, Tone and MASTER controls.
+Having separate Rotary controls for each Channel allows you to set the Channels differently and optimize each Channel's gain region, sound style and response with a Cabinet best suited to what you've dialed up with the Mode Select, GAIN, Tone and MASTER controls.
 This kind of flexibility puts the Badlander in a new category in terms of direct recording with a tube amp, enabling you to further authenticate your footswitchable sounds with a virtual Cab/IR that will not just broadcast them, but rather showcase them.

-USB: This standard USB port accepts a 2.0 A to B cable (not included) and is provided for connecting to a computer for managing the IR File directory.
-If you don't have a 2.0 USB cable around the house, it's an easy cart add at many on-line retailers or available in most music or tech stores.
+USE: This standard USB port accepts a 2.0 A to B cable (not included) and is provided for connecting to a computer for managing the IR File directory.
+If you don't have a 2.0 USB Cable around the house, it's an easy Cart add at many on-line Retailers or available in most Music or Tech stores.

-The CabClone will appear on your Desktop much like a USB Flash Drive and, once opened, will show you 3 separate folders labeled: channel 1, channel 2 and Cab Library.
-Each PRESET location on the 8-position Cab Select Rotary has its own File within the two channel 1 and channel 2 folders and they contain the same 8 "LIVE" IRs as loaded from the Factory.
+The CabClone will appear on your Desktop much like a USB Flash Drive and, once opened, will show you 3 separate folders labeled; Channel 1, Channel 2 and Cab Library.
+Each PRESET location on the 8-position Cab Select Rotary has its own File within the two Channel 1 and Channel 2 folders and they contain the same 8 "LIVE" IRs as loaded from the Factory.